 Education Programs

-The Department of Surgery and Perioperative Care strives to incorporate its core mission of education into all aspects of its work.
-In clinical programs, students, residents and fellows care for patients as part of an interprofessional team in partnership with faculty and staff.
 The Musculoskeletal Institute at UT Health Austin, Dell Medical School’s clinical practice, provides trainees and health care professionals with the opportunity to learn about value-based care through hands-on participation in integrated practice units.
-The team continuously studies and improves the outcomes of its patient care, teaching trainees how to set up learning health systems through involvement in research projects and other scholarly work.
+The teams continuously study and improve the outcomes of patient care, teaching trainees how to set up learning health systems through involvement in research projects and other scholarly work.

 The department’s education programs offer innovative training infused with the elements of Dell Med’s mission and vision, including a focus on leadership, teamwork, care transformation and the pursuit of outcomes that matter most to patients.
 As associate chair for education, Kimberly Brown, M.D., FACS, leads this work.